Skip to main content

 Engagement

-Staff and students were part of the Co-Design Team and Advisory Group throughout December 2024 – June 2025 supporting Phase 2, helping define the purpose, structure, and content of the draft survey instrument and associated protocols.
+Staff and students were part of the Co-Design Team and Advisory Group throughout December 2024 – June 2025, helping define the purpose, structure, and content of the draft survey instrument and associated protocols.

 We held targeted student focus groups to test early iterations of the survey.
 These sessions provided valuable feedback on the clarity, length, tone, and engagement level of the questions, ensuring they were accessible and meaningful from a student perspective.